denbilyk/s4/README.md

        "last_name" : "Marley"
      }`
   * Response:
-     - 400 - Some of parameter is miss or invalid
+     - 400 - Some of parameters missed or invalid
      - 202 - Student with same id already exists
      - 201 - Student created